 Clinical trials and children

 Children can be participants in clinical trials.
-However, children are different from adults both developmentally and physiologically and children’s responses to medical interventions and tests cannot always be predicted from information collected in clinical trials that only include adults.
+However, children are developmentally and physiologically different from adults and children’s responses to medical interventions and tests cannot always be predicted from information collected in clinical trials that only include adults.

 Until recently, children were rarely included in trials of medical interventions and much is still unknown about how children respond to some medications, medical devices and tests.
 Therefore, clinical trials that are designed to test the effectiveness of interventions for children are important to ensure that children, too, can receive appropriate, safe and effective treatment and care.